 Due to the trip length (141 miles from Los Angeles) and the approximate three-hour ride, Amtrak is viewed as the most appealing option for commuting and leisure travel.
 Although stops and station locations are yet to be determined, the initial service plan would be for two daily round trips along the corridor.

 The project team is currently working on its first task to define the project approach and begin stakeholder and public outreach.
 The next task will be to identify service patterns and alternatives, including track alignments, routes, station alternatives, ridership estimates and the cost forecasts and to receive initial input about these early studies.
 Following the completion of these two tasks, RCTC will make a determination if the project should continue to the environmental phase.
-The determination is expected to be made in summer 2015.
+The determination is expected to be made in fall 2015.

 If RCTC determines that the project should receive further study, it then would enter a formal Environmental Document phase to examine potential impacts to the environment and ways to mitigate these impacts.
 Pending project approval, a Service Development Plan would be created and funding would be explored.